NielsNL1/edgepoints/README.md

 # automatic edge points

-This program searches a random string up on Edge, which give you 'Edge points'
+This program searches a random string up on Edge, which will give you 'Edge points'

+THIS WAS MADE FOR EDUCATIONAL PURPOSES